Last updated on October 26th, 2023 at 15:29

 Your coffee percolator may be taking so long because of calcium build up in your coffee machine.
 Try cleaning it with either distilled white vinegar and water (50/50 mix) or bicarbonate of soda with water.

 Simply run 2 or 3 brewing cycles and then flush out with an abundance of fresh clean water.
-Then run 2 or 3 brewing cycle with water only to ensure you have removed the scent and tastes of white vinegar and/or bicarbonate of soda and flush with an abundance of water.
+Then run 2 or 3 brewing cycles with water only to ensure you have removed the scent and tastes of white vinegar and/or bicarbonate of soda and flush with an abundance of water.
 It is important to flush well.

 How Long Do I Percolate Coffee On The Stove?